Templarian/ModernIcons/README.md

 ## Optimization

 While the source icons in the repo are optimized far greater than the stock MDL2 font provided in Windows 10, they are not compressed.
-Please go to ModernIcons.io to download compressed icons and fonts.
+Please go to ModernIcons.io to download compressed SVG icons and fonts.

 ## Color Pallet